raphaelDkhn/zunigram/README.md

 This library generates a **zero-knowledge STARK proof** that the green count exceeds the threshold, allowing a public verifier to confirm watermark detection without knowing the secret key.

+## ⚠️ Disclaimer

+This project is a PoC provided for experimental purposes only.
+It has **not** been audited for security, correctness, or performance, and **must not be used in production**.

 ## CLI Usage

 ### Installation

 **Quick setup** (automated):

 ```bash
 bash cli/setup.sh
 source .venv/bin/activate